ianwitherow/MPCRemote/readme.md

 1. Clone the repo
 2. Enable the Web Interface in Media Player Classic.
 View > Options > Web Interface
 3. Edit server\settings.json
-	* webServerPort: This is the port that the web server will listen on
+	* `serverPort`: This is the port that the server will listen on; point your browser here
-	* mpcRemoteServerPort: This is the port the Node server will listen on.
-This is the server that the page talks to
-	* mpcUrl: Where Media Player Classic is running.
+	* `mpcUrl`: Where Media Player Classic is running.
 The default port is 13579
-	* mpcPath: File path of the MPC exe
+	* `mpcPath`: File path of the MPC exe
-	* webRoot: Where these files live
+	* `webRoot`: Where this project's files live
-4. Launch server\Run Server.bat (or run node server.js)
+4. Launch "server\Run Server.bat" (or run `node server.js`)
-5. Open up the site in a browser and go to the Config tab.
-Enter in the IP/port that the Node server is running on (mpcRemoteServerPort).
+5. Browse to your IP/hostname, using the same port you set for `serverPort`